What does a Dispute Resolution Specialist do?

 Dispute Resolution Specialist Job Description Sample

 The Dispute Resolution Specialist is responsible for managing and resolving disputes between clients and the company.
-This role involves analyzing disputes, negotiating settlements, and ensuring compliance with legal and company policies.
+This role involves analyzing disputes, negotiating settlements, and providing recommendations to prevent future conflicts.

 Responsibilities: